Tuesday, 3 September 2024

 Ancient Roman wreck discovered in the Adriatic Sea off the coast of Croatia - video

-In the Adriatic Sea off the coast of the Croatian town of Sukošan, archaeologists have discovered and examined an ancient Roman wreck dating back to the first century.
+Listen to this article In the Adriatic Sea off the coast of the Croatian town of Sukošan, archaeologists have discovered and examined an ancient Roman wreck dating back to the first century.
 It has not been known for a long time that the Adriatic region was a very popular trade route in ancient times.
-Researchers have long speculated about
+Researchers

 Published: November 8, 2022 - 09:00